axe-api/docs/docs/learn/configurations.md

 ## Using environment varibles

-Axe API allows using environment variables.
+Axe API allows using **environment variables**.
 It uses the [dotenv](https://www.npmjs.com/package/dotenv) package under the hood to be able to provide environment variables via `.env` files.

 In the root directory, you can define a `.env` file and put your environment variables and secret values in it.